sserran0/InterSplit/README.md

 This project was my first time building a full-stack application from scratch without a framework doing the heavy lifting, and a number of things stuck with me from the experience.

 **Go as a backend language** was a deliberate choice and a rewarding one.
 I've been meaning to learn Go for a while and this was a straightforward project to ease into it.
 Writing the JWT middleware, understanding how Go handles interfaces, and structuring the router with Chi gave me a much clearer picture of how HTTP servers actually work at the layer just above raw sockets.
-**The multi-currency conversion architecture** — storing all rates relative to a single base currency (USD) and doing two-step conversions — is a pattern used in production finance systems.
+**The multi-currency conversion architecture** is a pattern used in production finance systems.
 Implementing it from scratch made the math concrete in a way that reading about it would not have.

 **Frontend state management** with Zustand was significantly simpler than Redux for this scale of application.
 The decision to put exchange rates in a global Zustand store rather than component-level state meant rates were fetched once and shared everywhere, avoiding redundant API calls and keeping the currency conversion hook simple.

-**Security fundamentals in practice** — bcrypt cost factors, JWT expiration, parameterized queries preventing SQL injection, environment variables for secrets, and CORS configuration — were things I had studied in my Systems Security course but applying them in a real project made their purpose concrete rather than theoretical.
+**Security fundamentals in practice**  bcrypt cost factors, parameterized queries preventing SQL injection, environment variables for secrets,were things I had studied in my Systems Security course but applying them in a real project made their purpose concrete rather than theoretical.